nannib/ks/README.md

 # ks
-This is a keywords searching tool.
+This is a forensic keywords searching tool.

 This is a keywords searching tool. sudo bash ks.sh for running it.
 It mounts a DD image file; It extracts all deleted files; slackspace; It makes a data carving on the freespace only; It indexes all by RECOLL.
 You need:
 The Sleuthkit (latest release)